robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 There are **clients** that:

-- "HTTP clients respond to HTTP responses from a web server/HTTP server."
+- HTTP clients respond to HTTP responses from a web server/HTTP server.
-- "Web servers receive HTTP requests and generate HTTP responses."
+- Web servers receive HTTP requests and generate HTTP responses.

 </aside>

 ---

-# Recap: Clients and Servers
+## Recap: Clients and Servers

 With HTTP, there are two sides: